lapenseeetlesouci/datasciencecoursera/README.md

 We now need to give descriptive names for the measurements columns

-* step 1 - No abreviations :
+* step 1 - No abbreviations :

     -"Acc", "Gyro" and "Mag" stand for "accelerometer", "gyroscope" and "magnitude"